 Firstly dogs thrive on routine, so if you set up a weekly cleaning schedule (for bigger breeding kennels we recommend daily) it will not only help the general hygiene but also the happiness of your dogs.
 As all of our kennels are designed with functionality at the forefront, we offer wipe clean surfaces and lining in our kennels to make this a quick and easy task, rather than a daily chore!
 This is also considered in our construction, the timber is tanalised therefore no wood treatment is needed.
 A handy tip that we always recommend, when your kennel is not in use, leave doors open and change the bedding often to allow airflow and ventilation – the same as you would in your home.

 We always recommend the size of your kennel based on the current size of your dog bed or crate, this gives us an idea of the space your dog needs to be comfortable.
 So for instance, the smaller the dog, the smaller the kennel.
 The run should also have enough space for toileting and the dog being able to turn and stretch out, not only for their wellbeing but also to ensure you get the most for your money.
 The key is to allow them a comfortable space without feeling too claustrophobic and avoiding excess space.
 Very similar to us humans really!

 What breed of dog should not be housed outside?

 We work with you to ensure your dog is properly housed, no matter the size or temperament.
 As specialists in this area, we can safely suggest upgrades and additions to our classic structures, such as draught screens and insulation to help keep temperature up for smaller breeds that could suffer from being cold.
-Our main aim is for you and your dogs to be comfortable and happy, Should I have a separate kennel and run?
+Our main aim is for you and your dogs to be comfortable and happy.

 This all depends on the nature and unique personality of the dog, pets can sometimes be happier sharing a larger single kennel, whereas working dogs tend to appreciate their own space.
 We’ll work with you to decide what is best.